-The 2021 Summer Olympics are in Tokyo and this is shaping up to be an exciting addition to the biannual tradition.
-Lucky for us cord-cutters, you and I can watch the Olympics without an expensive cable TV subscription.
+The 2022 Winter Olympics are in Beijing, and this is shaping up to be an exciting addition to the international tradition.
+Lucky for cord-cutters, you can watch the Olympics without an expensive cable TV subscription.
 When you’re ready to catch all the action, here are options to stream online on your phone or computer, or watch live on TV without cable.

 When are the Olympics?

-The 2021 Summer Olympics run from Friday, July 23, to Sunday, August 8.
-Tokyo, Japan, is 16 hours ahead of USA Pacific time and 13 hours ahead of the Eastern time zone.
+The 2022 Winter Olympics officially open Friday, Feb.
+4, with the closing ceremony on Sunday, Feb.
+20. Beijing, China, is 16 hours ahead of USA Pacific time and 13 hours ahead of the Eastern time zone.
 That means you may have to watch at odd hours for some live events.

-You can view the entire Tokyo Olympics schedule here so you know when your favorite nations or athletes are competing.
+You can view the entire Beijing Olympics schedule here so you know when your favorite nations or athletes are competing.

 As in past years, the Olympics are being broadcast on TV by NBC.
-NBC is broadcasting a whopping 7,000 hours of live Olympic coverage between two broadcast networks, six cable networks and multiple digital platforms.
+NBC is broadcasting 2,800 hours of Olympic coverage on several networks and multiple digital platforms.

-With cable TV, you can turn to any of the eight channels to watch.
+With cable TV, you can turn to any channel to watch.
 But without cable, how do you watch the Olympics live?
 We’ve got you covered.
-Here’s where you can watch the Olympics live, and how you can stream the 2021 games.
+Here’s where you can watch the Olympics live and how you can stream the 2022 games.